 Foot pain can prevent children from participating in the activities they love, like sports and playing with their friends.
 At North Florida Foot & Ankle Specialists in Gainesville and Lake City, Florida, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, offer comprehensive treatment for pediatric foot pain.
 The sooner you seek treatment for your child’s pediatric foot pain, the more likely they are to experience lasting relief.
-To learn more, call North Florida Foot & Ankle Specialists or schedule an appointment online today.
+To learn more, call North Florida Foot & Ankle Specialists today.

 Pediatric foot pain often occurs in children with foot deformities and those with active lifestyles.
 Many children experience the same foot problems as adults, but the frequency and severity of their symptoms may be more apparent.
 Since children are often active and have more sensitive skin than adults, chronic foot pain can quickly impact their mobility.